someimportantcompany/dynazord/docs/2-Writing-Models.md

 });
 ```

-In this example, the `pk` & `sk` properties are "virtual", referencing the other properties to build their final value.
-Only top-level properties can only be "virtual" - this is not supported for nested properties.
+In this example, the `pk` & `sk` properties are "virtual", referencing the other properties to build their final composite value.
+Only top-level properties can only have composite values - nested properties are not supported.

 ```js
 // To create a new entry, use properties as you usually would: